 - 4Performance, motor & driveThe latest version of the Hyundai Ioniq Electric has an electric motor producing a healthy 134bhp

 - 5Interior, dashboard & comfortThe new 10.25-inch touchscreen found in the latest Hyundai Ioniq Electric is one of the best we've used

-- 7Reliability & safety rating - currently readingThe Hyundai Ioniq Electric comes with a five-star Euro NCAP crash test rating, plus a five-year warranty
+- 7Reliability & safety rating - currently readingThe Hyundai Ioniq Electric reassures buyers with its five-star Euro NCAP crash-test rating, plus a five-year warranty